-After you cut bell peppers, try them in sheet pan sausage and peppers or air fryer stuffed peppers.
+After you cut bell peppers, try them in sheet pan sausage and peppers, air fryer stuffed peppers, or turkey taco stuffed peppers.

 Here are our recommended tools for cutting and slicing peppers.
 This section may contain affiliate links.